 Our internal controls over the reserve reporting process are designed to result in accurate and reliable estimates in compliance with applicable regulations and guidance.
 Internal reserve preparation is performed by Bobby Ray Greer, Director of Field Operations.
-Mr. Greer is a 1984 graduate of University of Southern Mississippi in Hattiesburg, Mississippi with a Bachelor of Science Degree in Geology and is a certified Petroleum Geologist and a member, in good standing, of the American Association of Professional Geologists.
-Mr. Greer has over 30 years of experience in petroleum exploration, reservoir analysis, drilling rig construction, oilfield operations and management.
+Mr. Greer is a 1984 graduate of University of Southern Mississippi in Hattiesburg, Mississippi with a Bachelor of Science Degree in Geology and is a certified Petroleum Geologist and a member, in good standing, of the American Association of Petroleum Geologists and is a registered professional geologist in Mississippi.
+Mr. Greer has over 35 years of experience in petroleum exploration, reservoir analysis, drilling rig construction, oilfield operations and management.